EstherAlo/DAREY.IO-Projects/Project3/Project3.md

 export default ListTodo
 ```

-In the Todo.js file i wrote the following code:
+In the Todo.js file add the following code:

  ```
 import React, {Component} from 'react';